Things We're Excited About This Summer in San Francisco

 Rugby World Cup Sevens

-From July 20–22, the iconic AT&T Park, home of the San Francisco Giants, will host this exciting international competition of 24 men’s teams and 16 women’s rugby sevens teams competing to become world champions.
+From July 20–22, the iconic Oracle Park, home of the San Francisco Giants, will host this exciting international competition of 24 men’s teams and 16 women’s rugby sevens teams competing to become world champions.